Tom Holland compares ‘horribly reviewed’ Crowded Room to supporting Tottenham

 New subscribers only. £6.99/mo. after free trial.
 Plan auto-renews until cancelled

-“I would like to say a massive thank you to my fans, and the people that have seen the show because we’re at 94% [user rating] on Rotten Tomatoes,” Holland said at the time.
+“I would like to say a massive thank you to my fans, and the people that have seen the show because we’re at 94 per cent [user rating] on Rotten Tomatoes,” Holland said at the time.

 “I feel so grateful that I have a wonderful community of people that support me and are there for me, so I’m honoured and really excited for the rest of the show to come out.”